GPUOpen-Tools/gpu_performance_api/README.md

 ﻿# GPU Performance API
 ---
-The GPU Performance API (GPUPerfAPI, or GPA) is a powerful library which provides access to GPU Performance Counters.
+The AMD GPU Performance API (GPUPerfAPI, or GPA) is a powerful library which provides access to GPU Performance Counters.
-It can help analyze the performance and execution characteristics of applications using a Radeon™ GPU.
-This library is used by [Radeon GPU Profiler](https://github.com/GPUOpen-Tools/radeon_gpu_profiler) as well as several third-party tools.
+It can help analyze the performance and execution characteristics of applications using an AMD Radeon™ GPU.
+This library is used by [AMD Radeon GPU Profiler](https://github.com/GPUOpen-Tools/radeon_gpu_profiler) as well as several third-party tools.

 ## Table of Contents
 * [Downloads](#downloads)